coolxeo/docker_elk_stack/README.md

     nicely the feeds, because the real intention of this project is not displaying rss through a Elastic Search, but to analyze those rss to extract information using Spark or similar.

+    7)I am studing to add a plug-in for Grunt for automatically resizing images, so we can avoid the boiler plate of having to manually resize images in our project using Photoshop or similar

 ###Info sources:
     https://johnheroy.com/2014/10/17/continuous-firebase-deployment-with-travis.html